Introduction – Modern and Historical Goths

 But as we mentioned before, the Roman influence rubbed rather heavily on the newly settled Goths, who were beginning to employ hierarchical command chains, albeit in simpler forms, to organize structured warbands.

 Essentially, the warrior-chieftains were gradually replaced by men of affluence, thereby suggesting how wealth (as opposed to tribal connections) was an important marker when it came to gathering followers.
-The core group of these followers, known as the comitatus, often comprised well-armed young men and veterans who came from various clans and even ethnicities, thus eroding the tribal structure of old.
+The core group of these followers, known as the comitatus, often comprised well-armed young men and veterans who came from various clans and even ethnicities, thus eroding the tribal structure of the old.

-To that end, fighting men of such ‘mixed’ ancestry, employed and encouraged by their respective wealthy leaders formed the warrior aristocracy of the Roman Goths in the frontier regions – and they expected gifts and plunder in return for their loyalty.
+To that end, fighting men of such ‘mixed’ ancestry, employed and encouraged by their respective wealthy leaders formed the warrior aristocracy of the Romanized Goths in the frontier regions – and they expected gifts and plunder in return for their loyalty.

 The Ostrogoths and the Visigoths